 - 2 eggs, well beaten

-- 6 to 8 pieces large shrimp, peeled and deveined
+- 8 pieces large shrimp, peeled and deveined

-- ¼ pound boneless, skinless chicken breast, sliced thinly
+- 1/4 pound boneless, skinless chicken breasts, sliced into think

 - 2 cloves garlic, peeled and minced